Echinocereus rigidissimus: Subspecies

+Distribution

 The natural habitat of Echinocereus rigidissimus is distributed abundantly throughout Chihuahua and Sonora in Mexico, as well as in the United States in Arizona and New Mexico.
 It grows at elevation from 1200 to 2000 metres above sea level.
 This cactus prefers south facing slopes and is rarely seen on flat ground.
 It prefers the 1500 meter elevation.
-Plants are fire resistant from small grass fires but cannot tolerate hotter fires.
+Plants are resistant to small grass fires, but cannot tolerate hotter fires.
 With perfect habitat, these plants have been seen growing up to 45 centimeters in height.
 A 2018 measurement of one plant in the Santa Catalina mountains showed a height of 48 centimeters, a record.
 Flowering occurs from late April to early June depending on the elevation and spring heat.
-These plants will not flower when stressed but lack of flowering is rare.
+These plants will not flower when stressed, but lack of flowering is rare.
 Their habitat has been negatively affected by cattle, cactus collectors and off road vehicles.
 These plants are becoming less common in southern Arizona.

+Taxonomy

+The first description as Cereus pectinatus var. rigidissimus by George Engelmann was published in 1856.
+The specific epithet rigidissimus is the comparative of the Latin word rigidus, means 'stiff' and refers to the thorns of the species.
+In a plant catalog from the Kakteen-Haage company in 1897, the species was placed in the genus Echinocereus.
+Nomenclature synonyms are Echinocereus pectinatus var. rigidissimus (Engelm.)
+Rümpler (1885), Echinocereus dasyacanthus var. rigidissimus (Engelm.)
+W.T.Marshall (1941) and Echinocereus pectinatus f. rigidissimus (Engelm.)
+Krainz (1967).

 Cultivation

 Echinocereus rigidissimus requires porous soil as it is sensitive to overwatering.
 It prefers a soil with plenty of stones with little organic material to ensure that it dries as quickly as possible.
-Echinocereus rigidissimus requires full sun to part shade during its active growing season from spring though to early autumn, as well as adequate air circulation to reduce the chance of rotting.
+Echinocereus rigidissimus requires full sun to part shade during its active growing season from spring through to early autumn, as well as adequate air circulation to reduce the chance of rotting.
 In winter abstain from watering Echinocereus rigidissimus and keep the soil mixture dry, as it helps encourage flowering in the spring season.
 Echinocereus rigidissimus is hardy to temperatures of −12 °C.